gatling/frontline-cloud-doc/content/reference/admin/private_locations/introduction/index.md

 {{< alert info >}}
 Only two outbound domains must be allowed in your network:
 - The API Gateway: `api.gatling.io` on port `443`
-- Download of the Gatling simulation on S3: `eu-west-3.amazonaws.com` on port `443`
+- Download of the Gatling simulation on S3:
+  - `cloud-probes-eu-west-3.s3.eu-west-3.amazonaws.com` on port `443`
+  - `frontline-cloud-prod-eu-west3.s3.eu-west-3.amazonaws.com` on port `443`
 {{< /alert >}}

 ## Control plane